cloudxabide/matrix.lab-OCP3/Foo/monitoring.md

 Status:   In-progress
 Purpose:  Provide a quick guide to reviewing the monitoring tools/functions with OpenShift 3
           Highlight(s) of the services and endpoints for the different components
 Notes:
-It is worth noting (and hopefully easy to visualize in this example), there are essentially 2 points of Ingress to my cluster.
+It is worth explaining (and hopefully easy to visualize in this example), there are essentially 2 points of Ingress to my cluster.
-* master-api:8443 (in this case, using .linuxrevolution.com)
+* master-api:8443 (in this case, using ocp3-console.linuxrevolution.com)
 * infra-routers:443 (in my case using *.ocp3-mwn.linuxrevolution.com)

 Now - the "Web Console" and API will utilize the "master" endpoint:  ocp3-console.linuxrevolution.com:8443
 All of the other services will utilze the "infra-routers" endpoint:  cluster-console.ocp3-mwn.linuxrevolution.com (as an example)

+You can review the complete environment and architecture in the [README.md](../README.md) for this repo.

 ## Endpoints
+Here are a list of endpoints (URLs) for my lab environment

 ### OCP3 URLs
 https://ocp3-console.linuxrevolution.com:8443/console/